jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-23-alerting-and-monitoring.md

 - Sources: IDS/IPS, firewalls, endpoint tools, vulnerability scanners
 - Logs, telemetry, metrics aggregated into SIEM or monitoring systems
 - Correlation improves detection accuracy
+- **Security Information and Event Management System (SIEM):** the central hub for the consolidation to provide a holistic vieww of an organization's security landscape
+- **Antivirus Software:** fundamental security tool that protects systems against malware, including viruses, worms, trojans, ransomwware, and spyware
+- **Data Loss Prevention Systems:** used to monitor and control data endpoint, network traffic, and data stored in the cloud to prevent potential data breaches from occuring
+- **Network Intusion Detection Systems (NIDS):** passively identifies any potential threats
+- **Network Intrusion Prevention Systems (NIPS):** actively blocks or pprevents these potential threats
+- **Firewalls:** serve as a barrier between a trusted internal network and an untrusted external network
+	- firewalls can generate logs that contain data about allowed and blocked traffic, rule changes, and any detected potential threats
+- **Vulnerability Scanners:** tools that identify security weaknesses in a system, including missing patches, incorrect configurations, and other types of known vulnerabilities
+- by consolidating data from these diverse seucirty tools into a SIEM, organizations can gain a comprehensive view of their security posture

 ---